🎵 Audio & Speech¶

 -

-This paper proposes the TSD framework, which explicitly decomposes multimodal features into three complementary subspaces—globally shared, pairwise shared, and modality-private—and adaptively integrates these three levels of information via a subspace-aware cross-attention (SACA) fusion module, achieving state-of-the-art performance on CMU-MOSI and CMU-MOSEI.
+The TSD framework is proposed to explicitly decompose multimodal features into three complementary subspaces: global shared, pairwise shared, and modality-private.
+A subspace-aware cross-attention fusion module adaptively integrates these three layers of information, achieving state-of-the-art (SOTA) performance on CMU-MOSI and CMU-MOSEI datasets.

 - UniM: A Unified Any-to-Any Interleaved Multimodal Benchmark